RuoSL/UPcal/README.md

 # UPCal
-**UPCal** is an open-source framework for automated UDEC parameter calibration using machine learning.
+**UPCal** is an open-source software for automated UDEC parameter calibration using machine learning.

 This repository includes:
-- Numerical and experimental datasets for DEM/UDEC modelling
+- Numerical datasets for training
+- Experimental datasets for validation
-- Python scripts for training machine learning models (RF, SVR, GPR, DNN)
+- Python scripts for training machine learning models (RF, SVR, GPR, DNN, and other alternatives)
 - Grid search and back-calibration procedures
 - Example results and benchmarks